myrootfs/myrootfs/README.md

 Installing myrootfs LXD profiles:                 Done
 ```

 You're all set!
-To start your container, just run:
+To start your container, run:

 ```
 $ make lxd-run
 ```

-To exit the container, halt the system using `poweroff(8)` or similar;
+To exit the container, halt the system using `poweroff(8)` or similar,
 or press `C-a q`.